MINES MULTIDISCIPLINARY CAPSTONE DESIGN PROGRAM

 MECHANICAL ENGINEERING

-The Mechanical Engineering (ME) program is designed not only to provide students with a strong knowledge and skill base in core Mechanical Engineering fields, but also an opportunity to explore areas of more advanced topics in exciting fields like energy, biomechanics, robotics, engineering design, and materials.
-In addition, the ME program focuses on helping students develop effective technical communication skills and a curiosity that leads to lifelong learning.
+The Mechanical Engineering (ME) program is designed not only to provide students with a strong knowledge and skill base in core Mechanical Engineering fields, but also an opportunity to explore areas of more advanced topics in exciting fields like aerospace, automotive, biomechanics, energy, materials, and robotics, among other engineerin fields.
+The ME undergraduate program includes a four-course project-based experience in the middle years, with integrated design concepts and ME applied skills in programming, machining, instrumentation and prototyping.
+This hands-on course sequence, along with other ME core courses and electives, build directly into the Capstone Design program.